Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

-In degree 0, the canonical map will be defined by $\phi_0(b) = \iota_C \circ \epsilon_B(b)$ on basis elements of the domain, and then extended equivariantly.
-Since dealing with chain maps can be a little tricky in low degrees, we point out here a couple of useful observations about canonical maps.
-If $b \in B_0$ is a basis element and $g \in G$ then directly applying the definitions of $\phi_0, \rho_C$, and $ \rho_B$, along with $\tau$-equivariance, we get That is, $\rho_C \phi_0 = \phi_0 \rho_B$.
-Thus canonical maps commute with basepoints, in a strong way.
-We now formalize what we mean by the standard canonical procedure for extending maps in degree 0, given a basis of the domain and a contraction $h_C$ of the range.\\
+{\bf Comments on Maps in Degree 0.} Since dealing with chain maps can be a little tricky in low degrees, we point out here a couple of useful observations about canonical maps.
+The basepoint condition simply says $\phi_0(b_0) = c_0$, where $b_0 = \iota_B(1)$ and $ c_0 = \iota_C(1)$ are the basepoint elements.
+Note that by Proposition \ref{4.5} we are free to choose any $c_0 \in C_0$ with $\epsilon_C(c_0 ) = 1$ that we want as a basepoint by choosing an appropriate contraction of $C_*$.\\